Helping You Create a Positive Relationship with Food and Your Body

 Eating Disorders are the tip of a deep ice berg.

 We know that eating disorders are often a coping mechanism, developed over time as a way to cope with painful experiences, anxiety or depression.
 And then they spiral out of control.
 Eating disorders have a way of taking over a person.
 They can distort our thoughts and our images.
 They can make you feel like you have no power, yet powerful all at the same time.
 Our therapists’ job is to help you uncover what is underneath that ice berg.
+Read below to understand how eating disorders can become coping mechanisms for anxiety or neurodivergent experiences.

 Eating disorders are complex and require a specialized treatment team.